Liily77/lydianeghad.github.io/README.md

 I created a small program that stored grade information, processed them to obtain the total grade and percentage, and does some operations to prepared this information before printing them on screen.

+<h4>Human Resources Program</h4>

+Our Human Resources department is very busy and they have asked us to help speed up their hiring process.

+We'll code a program that decides whether or not to hire a candidate, depending on location and score.

 <a href='https://codespaces.new/Liily77/lydianeghad.github.io'><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>